Suhaskumard/RepoRefine/README.md

 - Repository data
 - Commit history
 - Issues & pull requests
-- Then applies rule-based audit logic to:
+- Then it applies deterministic audit logic to:
 - Detect weaknesses
 - Calculate scores
 - Generate structured improvement suggestions
-No external AI APIs are used.
+- Identify the tech stack and README improvements for a pasted GitHub repository URL

+If `GROQ_API_KEY` is configured, RepoRefine can also generate persona-based review commentary for profile audits.

 ### 📦 Future Enhancements
 - PDF export mode